gadingnst/selfmade-reactivity/README.md

 }
 ```

-Assume that we had the following data:
+For example, assume that we had the following data:
 ```js
 const state = {
   price: 1000,